 It’s likely to be an uphill battle for any candidate campaigning on that issue.
 The environment consistently scores low on the list of issues Americans care about in polling.
 It didn’t even make the list of top issues in a November Harris poll conducted for the government data organization USAFacts.

 But Inslee believes that Americans can get on board with his agenda if it is positioned as a job creator.
 He held Washington state’s clean energy industry up as an example.

 “We’ve built the best economy in the United States and we have shown that we can create jobs in this clean energy space,” he said.

 In November, Inslee lost a key climate change battle when voters rejected a carbon fee on emissions in Washington state.
 Undaunted, Inslee proposed a package of climate change legislation Monday to be considered in the next session.
 The goal is to eliminate the state’s fossil fuel usage by 2045.
-The new laws would also bolster his campaign if he does shoot for the presidency.[Editor’s Note: GeekWire is working with Steve Ballmer and his USAFacts initiative on the Numbers Geek podcast, exploring the data behind some of the most significant issues facing the country, as well as business and sports.]
+The new laws would also bolster his campaign if he does shoot for the presidency.[Editor’s Note: GeekWire partnered with Steve Ballmer and his USAFacts initiative on the Numbers Geek podcast, exploring the data behind some of the most significant issues facing the country, as well as business and sports.]